Fire Roasted Tomatoes (Grilled or Roasted)

 • The best type of tomato for this recipe is Roma tomatoes (also called plum tomatoes) or San Marzano tomatoes which are a bit denser with less water content and therefore hold their shape better.

-• But you can also use vine-ripened tomatoes, beef steak tomatoes, cherry tomatoes or grape tomatoes (they may get a bit mushier though).
+• You can also use vine-ripened tomatoes, beef steak tomatoes, cherry tomatoes or grape tomatoes (they may get a bit mushier though).

 • Larger tomatoes will take longer to cook.

-• Enhance flavors with a pinch of smoked paprika (for a bit of extra smokiness) and/or minced garlic or garlic powder.
+• Add a pinch of smoked paprika (for a bit of extra smokiness) and/or minced garlic or garlic powder.

-• I find a pinch of sugar helps overcome any adicity in the tomatoes.
+• A pinch of sugar helps overcome any adicity in the tomatoes.

 • Add dried herbs such as thyme, rosemary or oregano before roasting or grilling.